-In Ireland, DPD is the most frequently offered delivery service provider among online stores.
+In in Ireland, DPD is the most frequently offered delivery service provider among online stores.
 Of those stores that indicating which service they use to transport their goods, 30% cited DPD as one of their providers.
-Moreover, DHL and UPS (United Parcel Service) are among the top three shipping service companies offered by online retailers in Ireland, at rates of 21% and 8%.
+Moreover, DHL and UPS (United Parcel Service) are among the top three shipping service companies offered by online retailers in in Ireland, at rates of 21% and 8%.

 Shipping information is based on orders from the store's main country, which is defined as the one where the store generates most of its online revenue.
-In this case, it is Ireland.
+In this case, it is in Ireland.
 Only stores that provide information about their shipping providers can be considered.

 |#||Shipping service provider|